 I create functional websites

-I am a freelance web-developer/web-programmer who specializes in building functional web sites and web applications.
-My work is creative, built on solid technological foundations with compliance considerations, and designed to provide the end-user with easy access to your product or service.
+I am a freelance Web-Developer/Web-Programmer who specializes in building Functional websites and Web Applications.
+My work is creative, built on solid technological foundations with Compliance and UX considerations, and designed to provide your clients with easy access to your products or service.

 My specialty is not installing “one size fits-all” packages for clients but rather creating custom solutions that observe “best” practices in terms of compliance with web standards, solving accessibility issues, and thus providing clients with the widest possible audience for their products and services.